 (2) The Committee may impart, or cause to be imparted to medical practitioners, nurses, midwives and students of any educational institution such education and instruction in medical theory and practice as it may deem necessary or advisable from time to time so to do for their assistance and guidance in avoiding and preventing maternal morbidity or mortality.

-[Section 340L inserted by No. 23 of 1960 s.
-4; amended by No. 8 of 2009 s.
+[Section 340L inserted: No. 23 of 1960 s.
+4; amended: No. 8 of 2009 s.
 71(4); No. 19 of 2016 s.
 51.]

 340M.
 Information given for research not to be disclosed